redsanket/spark/external/storm/guide/troubleshooting/index.rst

 Supervisors heartbeat to Nimbus through ZooKeeper.

-Beats should happen five times per secons, and Nimbus will time out a Supervisor after 30 seconds by default.
+Beats should happen five times per seconds, and Nimbus will time out a Supervisor after 30 seconds by default.
 Supervisor that have timed out are ignored.

 Persistence and Bouncing Daemons